 OK, let’s have a break.
 You get the message! 🙂

 I can’t stand being cooped up for ages navigating my way daily between our house, the gym, my work and then back home again.
 I need at least one day a month where Glasgow is left behind and I’m rambling or climbing about the Scottish mountains!

 Last Saturday had been a date long planned in our hill walking dairies for Mike (featured in the Ben Cruachan and Oban Weekend) and I to get out and do just exactly that!

 With blizzards forecast and pretty dodgy roads to drive on we chanced it and managed to do the 8 miles circular around Glen Ogle.

 Normally I’d do a full post on this but I decided it wasn’t worth it and besides you’ve probably had enough of hearing about holidays and day’s out from me, I figured you would rather see more food.
 So I’ll just say a bit about it below with some photographs.

-It’s a walk I’ve been desperate to do since I started driving into the Scottish highlands when I had my first car, because it runs up an old railway line and from it you can see some really stunning views.
+It’s a walk I’ve been desperate to do since I started driving into the Scottish highlands when I had my first car.
+It runs up an old railway line and from it you can see some really stunning views.

 I’ve always been obsessed with old railway lines.
 And railway bridges in particular.

 The picture above shows the old railway track bed that we started our walk on.
 It’s now a full cycle path too, hence the warning signs about falling rocks.